 Zeichner, and the American Academy of Dermatology, advises choosing a broad-spectrum product with at least a SPF 30.
 And, be sure to apply it correctly.
 Hu says at least a shot glass full of sunscreen on an average-size person should do the trick.

 However, for non-cream based sunscreens, calculating the right amount to apply can be challenging.
-Zeichner adds that, “Towelettes, shampoos and rinses, and powders do not provide enough protection by themselves,” because it’s difficult to measure how much sunscreen is deposited on the skin when using these types of products.
+Zeichner adds that “Towelettes, shampoos and rinses, and powders do not provide enough protection by themselves,” because it is difficult to measure how much sunscreen is deposited on the skin when using these types of products.
 “If we don’t apply enough, then we don’t get an adequate amount of protection,” he says.

 View this post on Instagram

 Rule of thumb, reapply your SPF every two hours.
 One thing to keep in mind: it’s totally OK to reapply mineral sunscreen over clean chemical sunscreen and vice versa.
 Unseen Sunscreen + Invincible Setting Powder = ⭐️ #butfirstsunscreen

 Hu also generally advises her patients to opt for creams, lotions and gels as those formulations have the highest reliability.
 But ultimately, “the best sunscreen is the one you are actually applying,” says Zeichner.
 So after checking out the labels, choose the product you are most likely to use, and be sure to use it correctly.